 Skip to content

-This module downloads data from third-parties and stores it to your local database.
+This module simplifies the process of downloading data from external providers and storing it in your local database.

-This data is NOT from the Simmate team.
-These providers are independent groups, and you should cite them appropriately.
-All data remain under the corresponding provider's terms and conditions.
+Please be aware that this data is NOT provided by the Simmate team.
+The providers are separate entities and should be properly credited.
+All data is subject to the respective provider's terms and conditions.

 Tip

-Make sure you have completed our introductory tutorial for downloading data from these providers.
-Below we show example usage with MatprojStructure, but the same process can be done with all other tables in this module.
+Before proceeding, make sure you've completed our introductory tutorial on downloading data from these providers.
+We use MatprojStructure as an example, but the same procedure applies to all other tables in this module.

 To download all data into your database: